The Hunterdon Healthcare Neurosciences Team

 - Peer pressure

-Speech Language Pathologist – The Speech and Hearing Department at Hunterdon Medical Center offers a wide range of diagnostic and therapeutic services for the communication impaired.
+Speech Language Pathologist – The Speech and Hearing Center at Hunterdon Medical Center offers a wide range of diagnostic and therapeutic services for the communication impaired.
 We serve both children and adults.

 Speech services include evaluations and treatment for: